How to apply for a Dutch EORI Number

 Why do you need an EORI number for trading?

-Any company that processes import/export activities within the EU and the Netherlands will be required to have an EORI number when trading goods at the port of airport by the customs authorities for proper registration.
+Any company that processes import/export activities within the EU and the Netherlands will be required to have an EORI number when trading goods at the port of airport for proper registration by the customs authorities.

 EORI number also for excise tax permits